The SoundFoundations Universal Record Stabilizing Ring (USRS)-MK2 version 775gms

 - Improves cartridge tracking and stabilizes the VTA of the Stylus

-- Improves Stereo Image and Focussing
+- Improves Stereo Image and Focusing

 - Superb instrument separation with wider and cleaner soundstage due to more accurate record tracking